syncliteio/SyncLiteLoggerJavaExtended/README.md

 #You can also close all open databases in a single SQL : CLOSE ALL DATABASES
 ```

-## 3. Apache Derby Device :
+## 3. Apache Derby :

-Derby device supports all database SQL operations (as supported by SQLite wire protocol) and performs transactional logging of all the DDL and DML operations performed by the application.
+Apache Derby device supports all SQL operations, performs transactional logging of all the DDL and DML operations performed by the application.
 It empowers developers to build use cases such as native SQL (hot) hot data stores, SQL application caches, edge enablement of cloud databases, building OLTP + OLAP solutions etc.

 ### Java
 ```